Irrelon/jquery-lang-js/README.md

 translations from a default language such as English to other languages.

 # Changelog
+2014-02-01 - Version 2.2
+* Allow cookies to override passed current language on constructor if passing true as third arg to new Lang()

 2014-02-01 - Version 2.1
 * Fixed break in jQuery chaining
 * Added cookies for persistence when $.cookie exists